-By miracle some against overwhelming numbers and suffering huge casualties, the battered city of Ypres borders on the of Belgium was held by the BEF throughout the whole of the war!
+By some miracle against overwhelming numbers and suffering huge casualties, the battered city of Ypres on the borders of Belgium was held by the BEF throughout the whole of the war!

 The magnificent Cloth Hall at Ypres before the war.